jayant1211/Puzzle-Solver-using-Informed-AI-A-Algorithm/README.md

 ```
 Select Between Numbered Sliding Puzzle and Sliding Puzzle from an Image.

-If you chose numbered sliding puzzle, you can input a randomized sequence of number for 8-Puzzle.
+If you chose a numbered sliding puzzle, you can input a randomized sequence of number for the 8-Puzzle.
 For eg.
 |      |      |      |
 |------|------|------|